 Another puzzling feature is the high metal abundance of the hot x-ray-emitting intergalactic gas in clusters of galaxies.
 This observation could be accounted for most easily if there had been an early period of rapid formation of massive stars and a correspondingly high supernova rate that chemically enriched the intergalactic gas.
-The case for a high supernova rate at early times also dovetails with the recent evidence suggesting that most of the ordinary matter and metals in the universe lies in the diffuse intergalactic medium rather than in galaxies.
-To produce such a distribution of matter, Furthermore, astronomers believe that the energy source for quasars is the gas whirling into the black holes at the centers of large galaxies.
+This case also dovetails with the recent evidence suggesting that most of the ordinary matter and metals that are now found in galactic nuclei.

+Furthermore, astronomers believe that the energy source for quasars is the gas whirling into the black holes at the centers of large galaxies.
 If smaller black holes had formed at the centers of some of the first protogalaxies, the accretion of matter into the holes might have generated "mini quasars."
 Because these objects could have appeared soon after the first stars, they might have provided an additional source of light and ionizing radiation at early times.